 We tested each shoe in the environment it was designed for—that is to say, we did not unfairly knock down a road running shoe for poor performance on the trail.
 However, as enthusiastic adventurers with critical minds, we also wanted to see how far we could push the boundaries of some of the shoes.
 You will read thorough discussions of how we tested the shoes slightly outside of the box.
 This is largely reflected in the overall value of each shoe.

 Are you looking for a specialist shoe or more of an all-rounder?
 If you have a specific use in mind, it might be easier to assess the value of a shoe—it just depends on the value of that one activity or use to you in your life.
 However, many of us are looking for a shoe that will satisfy several needs.
-Footwear is not a trivial expense, so we put together a price vs. value chart to visually represent the versatility of your shoe vs. the price.
-Check it out here to see if your favorite footwear is worthy of its price tag.
-Products veering toward the lower right quadrant of the graph have the highest overall value.
-Hover over the plotted points to see which shoe is which.
+Footwear is not a trivial expense, so we asses the versatility of your shoe vs. the price.
+We want to help you make sure your favorite footwear is worthy of its price tag.

 For our first and most important testing metric, we aimed to assess the performance of each shoe.
 For a category of shoe designed to be as minimal as possible, the goal of this metric is therefore to identify the shoe that does the best job of feeling as if it is not there at all.
 We break it down into three discrete, measurable tests: Fit, Ground Feel, and Running Performance, allowing us to identify structural flaws that impede performance.
 In other words, these tests allowed us to find the reasons some shoes got in the way more than others—and why some made us feel the joy we associate with running barefoot through the grass.